mtg84/learncpp/01_basicSyntax/README.md

 #include <cstdio>
 ```

-The include directive instructs the preprocessor to include another file to pass to the compiler.
+The include directive is a <b>preprocessor directive</b>, and instructs the preprocessor to include another file to pass to the compiler.

 This includes the C Standard IO header file.